 Browser does not support script.

-We currently have five regular seminar series combining in-person and online events.
+We currently have six regular seminar series.
 Drinks and refreshments are served at our live events.
-Upcoming seminars are listed at the bottom.
+Upcoming seminars are listed toward the bottom of the page.

 Our History research seminars explore a range of specialist topics with faculty staff and visiting lecturers.
-For details, please contact the convenor, Dr Arun Kumar.
-History research seminars will run virtually for the present on Mircrosoft Teams.
-Please email Arun to be added to the group.
+For details, please contact the convenor, Dr Alex Henry.
+Please email Alex to be added to the group.

 These public seminars on local and regional history are run by Dr Richard Gaunt on select Saturdays from October to March.
-There is a cover charge of £5 per seminar, paid on the door, and refreshments are served.
+There is a cover charge of £5 per seminar and refreshments are served.

-These seminars are run by postgraduates (PGs) for postgraduates on selected Wednesdays during term time.
-The sessions facilitate interdisciplinary discussion, enable shared learning, and provide a supportive and friendly environment for those in the early stages of their research to hone presentation skills and test out developing ideas.
+These seminars, run by postgraduates for postgraduates on selected Wednesdays during term time, facilitate interdisciplinary discussion, enable shared learning, and provide a supportive and friendly environment for those in the early stages of their research to hone presentation skills and test developing ideas.

 This seminar series is run by postgraduate researchers in history and politics and takes place on selected Fridays during term time.
 All postgraduates and staff with an interest in political history are welcome to join.